-- 1. In an agent group's Policies tab, go to the Trusted devices section. - 2.
-Enable the Allow device identification option if you want SES Evolution to detect every USB device connected to an agent in the group to be detected and automatically assign it trust level 1. - 3.
-Enable the Trust empty devices option if you want SES Evolution to detect every USB device connected to an agent in the group and automatically assign trust level 2 to every empty USB device. - 4.
-Enable the option Automatically scan devices to automatically assign trust level 2 to every USB device connected to an agent in the group.
-When this option is enabled, the antivirus module(s) installed on the workstation will scan the key when it is plugged in, and neutralize potentially malicious files.
+- 1. In an agent group's Policies tab, go to the Device identification section. - 2.
+Enable Allow device identification if you wish SES Evolution to detect every USB device connected to an agent in the group and to automatically assign it the trust level 0 or 1.
+For the meaning of levels 0 and 1, see Changing the trust level of a USB device. - 3.
+Go to the Trusted devices section. - 4.
+Enable the Trust empty devices option if you want SES Evolution to detect every USB device connected to an agent in the group and automatically assign trust level 2 to every empty USB device. - Enable the option Automatically scan devices to automatically assign trust level 2 to every USB device connected to an agent in the group.
+When this option is enabled, the antivirus module(s) installed on the workstation will scan the key when it is plugged in and poutrolize potentially malicipus files.
+If the antivirus is the key when it is plugged in, and neutralize potentially malicious files.
 If the antivirus is able to scan all the files, the device will be considered trustworthy.
 However, if some files cannot be accessed, the device will not be granted trust level 2, but will keep its current level.